 CAUTION: ALL THE SAMPLES TO BE TESTED SHOULD BE HANDLED AS THOUGH CAPABLE OF TRANSMITTING INFECTION.
-NO TEST METHOD
+NO TEST METHOD CAN OFFER COMPLETE ASSURANCE THAT HUMAN BLOOD PRODUCTS WILL NOT TRANSMIT INFECTION.

-- CAN OFFER COMPLETE ASSURANCE THAT HUMAN BLOOD PRODUCTS WILL NOT TRANSMIT INFECTION. - 1.
-The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - 2 In case there is a cut or wound in hand, DO NOT PERFORM THE TEST. - Do not smoke, drink or eat in areas where specimens or kit reagents are being handled. - Tests are for in vitro diagnostic use only and should be run by competent person only. - 5.
-Do not pipette by mouth. - 6.
-All materials used in the assay and samples should be decontaminated in 5% sodium hypochlorite solution for 30-60 min. before disposal or by autoclaving at 121°C at 15psi for 60 min.
-Do not autoclave materials or solution containing sodium hypochlorite.
-They should be disposed of in accordance with established safety procedures. - Wash hands thoroughly with soap or any suitable detergent, after the use of the kit.
-Consult a physician immediately in case of accident or contact with eyes, in the event that contaminated material are ingested or come in contact with skin puncture or wounds.
+- The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - 2.
+In case there is a cut or wound in hand, DO NOT PERFORM THE TEST. - Do not smoke, drink or eat in areas where specimens or kit reagents are being handled. - Tests are for in vitro diagnostic use only and should be run by competent person only. - 5.
+Do not pipette by mouth. - Mark the test specimen with patient's name or identification number.
+Improper identification may lead to wrong result reporting. - 7.
+Test shall be performed at room temperature (20°C to 30°C). - All materials used in the assay and samples should be decontaminated in 5% sodium hypochlorite solution for 30-60 min. before disposal or by autoclaving at 121°C at 15psi for 60 min.
+Do not autoclave materials or

-- Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable disinfectant. - 9.
+- solution containing sodium hypochlorite.
+They should be disposed of in accordance with established safety procedures. - 9.
+Wash hands thoroughly with soap or any suitable detergent, after the use of the kit.
+Consult a physician immediately in case of accident or contact with eyes, in the event that contaminated material are ingested or come in contact with skin puncture or wounds. - Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable disinfectant. - 11.
 The reagent contains Sodium Azide as a preservative.
 If these material are to be disposed off through a sink or other common plumbing systems, flush with generous amounts of water to prevent accumulation of potentially explosive compounds.
-In addition, consult the manual guideline "Safety Management No. CDC-22", Decontamination of Laboratory Sink Drains to remove Azide salts" (Center for Disease Control, Atlanta, Georgia, April 30, 1976.) - Extreme turbidity may indicate microbial contamination.
+In addition, consult the manual guideline "Safety Management No. CDC-22", Decontamination of Laboratory Sink Drains to remove Azide salts" (Center for Disease Control, Atlanta, Georgia, April 30, 1976.) - 12.
+Extreme turbidity may indicate microbial contamination.
 Serologic testing is necessary to recognize reagent deterioration.
 It is recommended that the reagent should be tested with appropriate positive and negative controls according to the methods described in this protocol.